-Action 8.A.6.c.
-Work with developers, through the Specific Plan process, to address the recreational needs of local residents and visitors.
+Action 20.A.6.c.
+Work with developers, through the specific plan process, to address the recreational needs of local residents and visitors.

-Policy 8.A.7.
+Policy 20.A.7.
 Avoid conflicts between recreational activities and other competing uses.

-Action 8.A.7.a.
+Action 20.A.7.a.
 Work with the USFS, the Los Angeles Department of Water and Power, and other private landowners through the USFS' Coordinated Resources Planning Process to help resolve conflicts between grazing and recreational activities.

-Action 8.A.7.b.
+Action 20.A.7.b.
 Support State Water Resources Control Board management and restoration plans, and orders requiring flows and lake levels, related to the Mono Basin.1

-Objective 8.B.
 Diversify and stabilize the local economy by attracting and retaining tourist- and community-oriented businesses, particularly those that provide new jobs for local residents.

-Policy 8.B.1.
+Policy 20.B.1.
 Promote the development of an active program that attracts businesses or helps identify types of businesses that could be successful.

-Action 8.B.1.a.
+Action 20.B.1.a.
 Develop an economic development plan.

-Action 8.B.1.b.
+Action 20.B.1.b.
 As part of an economic development plan, develop a program that helps attract needed community-oriented businesses.
 Cooperatives and other ventures could be examined as potential solutions.

-Action 8.B.1.c.
+Action 20.B.1.c.
 Coordinate activities with government agencies and community groups to attract commercial/film companies into the June Lake Loop.

-Policy 8.B.2.
+Policy 20.B.2.
 Develop programs that promote local business interests.

-Action 8.B.2.a.
+Action 20.B.2.a.
 Encourage employers to hire local residents.

-Action 8.B.2.b.
+Action 20.B.2.b.
 Explore mechanisms to prioritize the leasing or purchase of new or existing commercial properties by June Lake residents or present business owners in the Loop first.

-Objective 8.C.
-Enhance the tourist/recreational orientation of June Lake by developing entertainment/recreational facilities to complement existing daytime recreational uses and to entice visitors to stay longer in the Loop.
+Enhance the tourist/recreational orientation of June Lake by developing entertainment/recreational facilities to complement existing daytime recreational uses and to entice visitors to stay longer on the Loop.